addychandrashekar/CodeOH/README.md

 ## Acknowledgments

 - Thanks to all contributors who have helped with the development
-- Special thanks to the FastAPI, React, and AI communities for their invaluable resources
+- Special thanks to the FastAPI, React, and Google's Gemini communities for their invaluable resources